Here’s one for the Arch\Arch-based gang! Today I’ll be covering basic pacman

 Here is a quick summary of other install commands that may prove useful in one way or another.

--d, --nodeps | By default pacman checks if a package’s dependencies are met before it installs the package.
-This skips the version check, but allows the name check, specify -dd to skip all dependency checks. |
+By default pacman checks if a package’s dependencies are met before it installs the package.
+This skips the version check, but allows the name check, specify -dd to skip all dependency checks.

---assume-installed | Add a dummy package “package” with version “version” to satisfy dependencies.
-This allows you to disable a specific dependency check without completely disabling all of them like the above option. |
+Add a dummy package "package" with version "version" to satisfy dependencies.
+This allows you to disable a specific dependency check without completely disabling all of them like the above option.

---ignore | Tells pacman to ignore upgrades for provided packages.
-Multiple packages can be specified by separating them by a comma. |
+Tells pacman to ignore upgrades for provided packages.
+Multiple packages can be specified by separating them by a comma.

--p, --print | prints the target without performing any actual changes to the system.
+prints the target without performing any actual changes to the system.
 By default this will just show you where the file is located on your system.
-Use the below command to really get use out of this. |
+Use the below command to really get use out of this.

---print-format "%n %v %l %r %s” | takes the above further by giving you a configurable info readout.
-The attributes you can pass in the parentheses is: “%n” for pkgname, “%v” for version, “%l” for location, “%r” for repository, and “%s” for size. |
+takes the above further by giving you a configurable info readout.
+The attributes you can pass in the parentheses is: "%n" for pkgname, "%v" for version, "%l" for location, "%r" for repository, and "%s" for size.

---noconfirm | Bypass all “Are you sure?” messages.
-Recommend for scripting purposes. |
+Bypass all “Are you sure?” messages.
+Recommend for scripting purposes.

---noprogressbar | Hides the progress bar when downloading files.
-Again, useful for scripting purposes. |
+Hides the progress bar when downloading files.
+Again, useful for scripting purposes.

--v, --verbose | Output paths and lots of other info to the terminal. |
+Output paths and lots of other info to the terminal.

 Removing Packages

 You can remove a package in a couple of ways.
-The command above will simply remove a package along with its files (-R
+The command above will simply remove a package along with its files (-R).

-# remove single sudo pacman -R package # remove multiple sudo pacman -R package1 package2 package3
+sudo pacman -R package1 package2 package3

 You can also uninstall multiple packages at the same time by separating them with a space.